bqmelo/ui-testing-playground/README.md

 README.md
 ```

+### Project details

+- Language: Javascript
+- Package manager: npm
+- Test framework: Cypress
+- Reports: Mochawesome and Mocha Junit
+- CI platform: CircleCi

+#### Scenarios covered
+- Dynamic ID:
+  - It is important to practice how to select elements in other ways, so we will not have the dependency with ID.

+- Load Delay:
+  - We can see similar load delay on elements in the react applications, and Cypress handles that automatically, then we can be focussed in the test itself.

+- Sample App:
+  - It demonstrates kind of a login page, which is the most important page in all the applications that require authentication.

+- Text Input:
+  - Depending on the text input, we need to run key validations like max length, characters accepted, etc. That will be important to keep the consistency.
+Even though for most applications these validations are done in the backend, there are a few applications in which the frontend is responsible for validating that.

+#### Reports

+- CI:
+  - In the `Test` tab you will find if something went wrong
+  - In the `Artifacts` tab you will find the reports

+- Local after run the project: `cypress/reports/index.html`

+The folder report and the report itself are generated in every run.

 # Getting started with Cypress
 Cypress is an end-to-end testing framework, JavaScript-based test automation tool for the modern web.